Stakeholder Management: Theory and Strategy

-In order to be able to apply stakeholder management well, it is important to identify the stakeholders first.
+In order to be able to apply Stakeholder Management well, it is important to identify the stakeholders and key stakeholders first.

 Employees, customers and shareholders can provide good feedback.
 They have knowledge and experience, which is invaluable for an organization.
 This is what creates a basis of support and makes people move in the same direction.

 An organization should build a relationship with each of the groups and to communicate in different ways.